-Pancake day, or, Shrove Tuesday, has always been a much-loved holiday.
-With the cold February weather still upon us, there’s no better way to keep entertained indoors than mixing pancakes.
+Who doesn’t love Pancake Day?
+With the cold weather still upon us, there’s no better way to keep entertained indoors than mixing, flipping, and serving up stacks of glorious pancakes.

 But if previous years have been marred by lumpy, runny batter and flipping disasters, never fear - our straightforward guide will help make this year different.
-Smooth batters and hints for the flipping technique – this year you’ll nail it.
+With silky smooth batter and the perfect flipping technique – this year you’ll nail it.

 Ingredients (serves 4)